ByronWrightJr/ByronWrightJr/README.md

 ## Hey there, my name is Byron. 👋🏽

-I am working on becoming a software engineer.
-I have so far learned some HTML and CSS from freecodecamp.com.
-I am currently going through the free online CS50 course with Harvard University.
-I am happy to be here.
+I am working on becoming a emergengy room physician b ut I love to build things in my free time.
+I have so far learned some HTML and CSS from freecodecamp.com and from Harvard University on their CS50 course.

 ### You can find me here:
 * [My Personal Website](https://byronwrightjr.com) 🕸